Insect-inspired Visual Point-goal Navigation: Discussion

 \subsubsection{Optimisation}

 In addition, our model has not been optimised in parameter choice or algorithmic implementation or for hardware.
-User-defined parameters, e.g., \(k, \tau_e\, \alpha\), and \(b_\omega\), were chosen arbitrarily without optimisation.
-As the PN-KC weights and the KC activity are sparse and binary, in principle, all computations in the MB can be further optimised for greater efficiency by executing addition (or subtraction) only.
+The user-defined parameters were chosen arbitrarily without optimisation (Table S1).
+In particular, the learning rate \(\alpha\) was set to be the highest possible learning rate without any tuning.
+As the PN-KC weights and the KC activity are sparse and binary, in principle all computations in the MB can be further optimised for greater efficiency by executing addition (and subtraction) only.
 The visual preprocessing (\S\ref{sec-method:visual-preprocessing}) is obsolete, if a low-resolution, monochrome camera can be used instead.